 - Go back over past articles on this blog and make a list.
 Try out some of the techniques we’ve covered, maybe one per week.

 - See if you can design the perfect routine for you to get the best sleep possible involving bedtime rituals.
 Make notes about sleep duration, caffeine intake, and health.
 It’s best to judge the effectiveness of a routine by how it makes you feel, not necessarily on the amount of time you spend asleep.
 By ferreting out the influencing factors upon the way you feel, you can tell what measures have the best payback.
 With good sleep hygiene, who knows what might be possible?
 Replacing a sleeping pill with a bowl of cereal?
 Crazier things have happened!

 - Become a Super Sleeper.

 They’re the kind of people who exercise and who are trying to recover after illness or injury.
 They appreciate their health dictates how they’re going to experience the world.
-A lot of people who are physical fitness enthusiasts are also sleep technique enthusiasts, though not necessarily in name.
+Many people who are physical fitness enthusiasts are also sleeping technique enthusiasts, though not necessarily in name.

 Whether they or you include sleeping among your list of hobbies doesn’t really matter.
 As they say, actions speak louder than words.
 What your actions say is what really matters.

 Nevertheless, considering sleep as a hobby isn’t as nutty as some people would suggest.
 There’s nothing wrong with trying to be good at something.
 There’s definitely nothing wrong with trying to enjoy what you’re good at.
 When it’s something you have to do, it really does make a lot of sense.

 Dream journaling is the least expensive hobby you can pursue.